wooooooood/recorder/README.md

 # 📹 recorder

-record what you've done-instead of planning
+record what you've done, instead of what you'll do